 A photo ID will be required at the polls for upcoming elections.
 Most UW-Marshfield/Wood County students will still be able to use a Wisconsin driver’s license or State of Wisconsin ID, which already meet voter ID requirements.

-Free Voter ID cards can be obtained by UW-Marshfield/Wood County students at the Student Affairs/Solution Center office.
+Free Voter ID cards can be obtained by UW-Marshfield/Wood County students at the Solution Center.

 For complete information on voting as a student please check out the University of Wisconsin System Voting Guide.